antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 The data collected is anonymous.

-The data does not include Visual Studio usage since it uses msbuild directly and not the higher-level .NET Core CLI tools (which is where data collection is implemented).
+The data does not include Visual Studio usage since Visual Studio uses MSBuild directly and not the higher-level .NET Core CLI tools (which is where data collection is implemented).

-As described in [.NET Core documentation](https://docs.microsoft.com/dotnet/core/tools/telemetry), you can opt-out of telemetry by setting the `DOTNET_CLI_TELEMETRY_OPTOUT` variable.
+You can opt-out of telemetry by setting the `DOTNET_CLI_TELEMETRY_OPTOUT` variable, as described in [.NET Core documentation](https://docs.microsoft.com/dotnet/core/tools/telemetry).

 ## Data for .NET Core 2.0